Azure/Azure-Orbital-Analytics-Samples/deploy/README.md

 This sample solution uses Custom Vision model to detect pools in a given geospatial data.

-You can use any other AI model for object detection or otherwise to run against this solution with a similar [specification](/src/aimodels/custom_vision_object_detection_offline/specs/custom_vision_object_detection.json) or different specification as defined by AI model to integrate in your solution.
+You can use other AI model for object detection or otherwise to run against this solution with a similar [specification](/src/aimodels/custom_vision_object_detection_offline/specs/custom_vision_object_detection.json) or different specification as defined by AI model to integrate in your solution.

 Follow the [document](./bring-your-own-ai-model.md) to understand and use a different ai-model for processing with the pipeline.